 "All four players admit it was a stupid thing to do.
 And I was absolutely furious with them," said Ferguson.

-The Posh boss was frustrated that his players decided to go out in the city hours after a 2-1 loss to Crystal Palace - a result which left them one place off the bottom of the Championship.
+The Posh boss was frustrated that his players decided to go out in the city hours after - a result which left them one place off the bottom of the Championship.

 Barnett, 27, and Mendez-Laing, 20, were cautioned by police in the early hours of Sunday morning.